jotapapel/simple-lua-class/README.md

 print(kitten.id) --> "K1"
 ```
-Note: The varible *object.id*  is protected so it cannot be (easily) modified by the user
+Note: The varibles *object.id* and *object.class*  are protected so they cannot be (easily) modified by the user
 ```Lua
 local Dog = class{sound = "bark!"}
 local puppy = Dog:new()